 If you do purchase a DSLR camera, do also take a look at our guide to using a DSLR camera to help you get the most out of it.

 Best DSLR Camera for Travel Photography

 We personally travel with both mirrorless camera’s and DSLR’s – for our work as travel photographers we still love our full frame DSLR – the image quality and lens selection still make these a great choice for us.
-Based on our experiences, here are the top five DSLR travel camera’s available at the moment:
+Based on our experiences, here are the top five DSLR travel cameras available at the moment:

-1. Nikon D3300
+1. Nikon D3500

-2. Canon Rebel SL1 (EOS 100D in Europe)
+2. Canon Rebel SL3 (EOS 250D in Europe)

-It’s one of the smaller SLR camera’s Canon has made, and offers great performance for an excellent price.
-Specs include a touchscreen, 18MP sensor and compatibility with all of Canon’s lenses (and a great many third party lenses.).
+It’s one of the smaller SLR cameras Canon has made, and offers great performance for an excellent price.
+Specs include a touchscreen, 24.2MP sensor, WiFi, 1070 shot battery capacity, 4K video support, and compatibility with all of Canon’s lenses (and a great many third party lenses.).

 3. Nikon D7500

 Moving up into the “prosumer” category of DSLR camera’s, and Nikon’s version is the D7500.
 This is Nikon’s high end APS-C camera, with a 20.9MP sensor, fast autofocus, a weather sealed body, and Wi-Fi.
 It also has a tilting 3.2″ touchscreen.